claesenm/optunity/docs/user/index.rst

     Adheres to a prespecified upper bound on the number of function evaluations.
     The solution will be within given box constraints.
 Optunity determines the best solver and its configuration for you.
+- :func:`optunity.maximize_structured`: maximizes the objective function with a structured search space This function extends the functionality of `optunity.maximize` by allowing you to specify a structured search space, that is a search space where the existence of some hyperparameters are contingent upon some discrete choices.
+    Adheres to a prespecified upper bound on the number of function evaluations.
+    The solution will be within given box constraints.
+Optunity determines the best solver and its configuration for you.
+- :func:`optunity.minimize_structured`: minimizes the objective function with a structured search space This function extends the functionality of `optunity.minimize` by allowing you to specify a structured search space, that is a search space where the existence of some hyperparameters are contingent upon some discrete choices.
+    Adheres to a prespecified upper bound on the number of function evaluations.
+    The solution will be within given box constraints.
+Optunity determines the best solver and its configuration for you.
 - :func:`optunity.manual`: prints a basic manual (general or solver specific) Prints a basic manual of Optunity and a list of all registered solvers.
     If a solver name is specified, its manual will be shown.